 After working with acupressure points, it can be helpful to do some light tapping on your body and then transition into a relaxing meditation.
 By activating several acupressure points as we just did in this brief routine, you can enjoy the numerous health benefits that each point can bring.

-If you enjoyed this exercise and want to dive deeper into acupressure theory and specific practices, we have a special online course happening soon.
+If you enjoyed this exercise and want to dive deeper into acupressure theory and specific practices, we have a special workshop.

-Learning acupressure and self-massage is like gaining access to your inner resources for health and healing.
-Whether you want to learn how to overcome headaches, digestive issues, insomnia, or emotional imbalances, acupressure can be a wonderful tool for personal empowerment.
-Click on the banner below to learn more about the nourishing benefits that acupressure and self-massage have to offer.
+Learning acupressure is like gaining access to your inner resources for health and healing.
+Whether you want to learn how to overcome headaches, immune imbalances, or back pain, acupressure can be a wonderful tool for personal empowerment.
+Click on the banner below to learn more about the nourishing benefits that acupressure has to offer and get started today.